napari/napari/docs/guides/layers.md

 `opaque`.
 These modes determine how the visuals for this layer get mixed with the visuals from the other layers.

-* An `opaque` layer renders all the other layers below it invisible.
+* An `opaque` layer hides any layer data below it.
 * A `translucent` setting will cause the layer to blend with the layers below it if you decrease its opacity but will fully block those layers if its opacity is `1`.
 This is a reasonable default, useful for many applications.